Audi SQ7 Review & Prices

 MPG, emissions and tax

-You’ll be facing CO2 emissions of 281g/km, which means you’ll be paying the highest vehicle excise duty rate in year one, plus the £390 surcharge for cars costing more than £40,000 (and the SQ7 costs twice that, plus a bit).
-If you’re a company car buyer, the SQ7 is going to cost you between £520 and £640 per month in benefit-in-kind.
+You’ll be facing CO2 emissions of 274g/km, which means you’ll be paying the highest vehicle excise duty rate in year one, plus the surcharge for cars costing more than £40,000, which you have to pay on top of the standard year-two-onwards £195 road tax payment, for the first five years of ownership.
+If you’re a company car buyer, the SQ7 is going to be more expensive than electric or plug-in hybrid options.

 Safety & security

-The standard Q7 gets a full five-star safety rating from the Euro NCAP independent crash tests, and that includes a 92 per cent rating for adult occupant protection, with an 86 per cent score for child occupants.
-Impressively, it also scores 71 per cent for its ability to protect vulnerable road users such as cyclists and pedestrians, which is a good figure for a big, heavy SUV.
+The standard Q7 gets a full five-star safety rating from the Euro NCAP independent crash tests, and that includes a 92% rating for adult occupant protection, with an 86% score for child occupants.
+Impressively, it also scores 71% for its ability to protect vulnerable road users such as cyclists and pedestrians, which is a good figure for a big, heavy SUV.

 Unfortunately, Audi has left some electronic safety aids on the options list.
 If you want a blind spot monitor, front and rear crossing traffic warning, and door exit warning, you’ll have to cough up £1,450 for the ‘City Assist Pack.’
 As standard, you do get collision warning and automatic emergency braking – which also stops you pulling across a junction into the path of an oncoming car – lane departure steering, and radar-guided cruise control.